 Thesis or Dissertation Research and Advising

-NRT students will develop their research projects by the middle of the second year of the program and present their research proposal orally to NRT faculty and trainees during a meeting of the spring seminar series.
-Research projects will embody the interdisciplinary themes of the NRT program and be jointly supervised by a major advisor from the primary department and a co-advisor from another academic unit.
+NRT students will develop their research projects by the middle of the second year of the traineeship and present their research proposal orally to NRT faculty and trainees during a meeting of the spring seminar series.
+Research projects will embody the interdisciplinary themes of the NRT and be jointly supervised by a major advisor from the primary department and a co-advisor from another academic unit.